How does Medicare work?

 You are NOT eligible for Part C unless your Parts A and B are active.

-If you enroll in a Medicare Advantage Plan, it may have different rules and policies, but the plan must give at least the same level of coverage as Original Medicare.
+If you enroll in a Medicare Advantage Plan, it may have different rules and policies, but the plan must give at least the same coverage level as Original Medicare.

 Policy costs and specific coverages will vary by provider.
 Medicare allows for some flexibility so that some beneficiaries may pay more each month for a smaller deductible or a lesser amount for copayments.